Please enable JavaScript in your browser to use this page.

 Community Infrastructure Levy (CIL) and your development

 CIL is payable on new developments, including housing, student accommodation, supermarkets and hotels.
 Development which creates additional floor space of 100 square metres or more, or creates a new dwelling of any size, will be liable for CIL.
-This includes development permitted by 'general consent', including permitted development.
+This includes development permitted by 'general consent', or permitted development (PD).

 Find out what you'll need to pay

-We assess whether CIL is payable, based on the location and type of your proposed development.
+We assess whether CIL is payable, based on the location, size and type of your proposed development.

 Get an estimate of your bill